imarmic/Discord-About-me/README.md

 This is a Node.js Application that gets your Hypixel Bedwars stats and puts them as your Discord about me

+## ⚠ Warning
+The application is against Discord's tos and can get you banned.
+Use at your own risk

 ## Setting It Up
 1. Clone the Repository `https://github.com/ItzArmic/Discord-About-me`
 2. Install dependencies `npm i`